Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 typeface.

-***Transition Comment:*** here you can add text that will appear at the bottom of the subtest screen in Tangerine, just above the “Next” button that advances the user to the next subtest screen.
-It can be used to enter reminders or further instruction, such as “Take the reading passage away from the student before proceeding” or “Remember to confirm that all information on this screen is correct before pressing ‘Next.”
+***Transition Comment:*** here you can add text that will appear at the bottom of the subtest screen in Tangerine, just above the "Next" button that advances the user to the next subtest screen.
+It can be used to enter reminders or further instruction, such as "Take the reading passage away from the student before proceeding" or "Remember to confirm that all information on this screen is correct before pressing ‘Next."

 ***Preferred Font***: here you can instruct Tangerine to apply (embed) a Unicode UTF-8 font of your choosing.
 This is important for some